When your back or neck problem is severe enough and has not responded to conservative measures, your doctor may recommend a spinal injection.

 If the majority of pain is relieved with anesthetic into the joint, a therapeutic injection of a steroid may provide lasting neck or low back pain relief.

 If anesthetic injections indicate that the nerve is the source of pain, the next step is to block the pain signals more permanently.
 This is done with radiofrequency ablation, or damaging the nerves that supply the joint with a burning technique.
-The nerve that is burned is a sensory nerve that regenerates, so the effect of this treatment usually last several months.
+The nerve that is burned is a sensory nerve that regenerates, so the effect of this treatment usually lasts several months.

 Sacroiliac Joint Injection